jeremyhilado/seir-224-project-2/readme.md

 #### Process

 * Try to pick a domain without lots of complex relationships.
 Remember that MongoDB is not optimized for complex relationships, especially many-to-many.
+  * One-to-many relationships are usually ok, e.g. a user has many posts, a quiz has many questions, etc
 * **Keep user stories small** and well-defined.
 Remember: user stories focus on what a user *needs*, not what development tasks need accomplishing.
 * **Write pseudocode** before you write actual code.
 Thinking through the logic first helps.
 * **Don't hesitate** to write throwaway code to solve short-term problems.